modernslavery

 Child labour is one of the most obscene issues in our society, one of those problems people don’t want to see.
 Even though prohibited by legislation worldwide, the number of children exploited is growing.
 According to Unicef, 2021 registered the first increase in two decades, with cases rising to 160 million worldwide because of covid-19.

-Child labour: modern slavery for the western world
+Child labour: modern-day slavery for the western world

-Exploited children produce goods that supply the stores in the western world.
-Or call it that side of the world where people ignore or pretend to ignore every issue.
-Whichever it is, having the newest mobile device or a fancy car is better than knowing the truth about the little hands who extracted materials used to produce our toys.
+Exploited children produce goods that fill the stores of the western world.
+Or call it that side of the world where either people ignore or pretend to ignore these issues.
+Whether it’s having the latest mobile device or a fancy car, it’s considered better than facing the truth about the small hands that extract the materials used to make our toys.

 These kinds of stories are as old as the earth.
 So, if we aren’t able to eradicate them, but we still abuse children’s rights, we have serious problems.